VictoriaMetrics/VictoriaMetrics/README.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -replicationFactor array
-     How many copies of every time series is available on the provided -storageNode nodes. vmselect continues returning full responses when up to replicationFactor-1 vmstorage nodes are temporarily unavailable during querying.
-See also -search.skipSlowReplicas (default 1)
+     How many copies of every ingested sample is available across -storageNode nodes. vmselect continues returning full responses when up to replicationFactor-1 vmstorage nodes are temporarily unavailable.
+See also -globalReplicationFactor and -search.skipSlowReplicas (default 1)
      Supports an array of `key:value` entries separated by comma or specified via multiple flags.
   -search.cacheTimestampOffset duration
      The maximum duration since the current time for response data, which is always queried from the original raw data, without using the response cache.
 Increase this value if you see gaps in responses due to time synchronization issues between VictoriaMetrics and data sources (default 5m0s)